Are you looking for a fun way to help your students learn interesting facts about the geography of the United States?

 The scavenger hunt was a great tool to help us begin our North Star Geography lessons and become familiar with using a world atlas.

 We had so much fun with our world atlas scavenger hunt we decided to create another hunt to use with our United States atlas (yes, we are somewhat atlas obsessed – now we have about 10 atlases!).
-We are happy to share our new hunt with your middle and high school students and help them learn 26 fun facts about the USA.
+Your middle and high school students will love learning 26 fun facts about the USA with this new hunt.

 United States Atlas Scavenger Hunt